 Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

-Below, I’ve laid out two ways to read the series: publication order for first-time readers and chronological order for readers who want to fold the comics into the larger timeline.
+Below, I’ve laid out two ways to read the series: publication order for first-time readers and chronological order for readers who want to fold the prequel material into the larger timeline.
 I’ll also explain where the story changes after Morning Star, because that jump is the part that tends to confuse people most.

 Jump to: